 What you don’t get:

-• Ad-free experience by default (ads are being tested for Free-tier users in the US — see Ad Controls below).
-Free users can switch to an Ads-Free experience, but this comes with reduced usage limits and reduced feature access (e.g., image generation or Deep Research may be further limited or unavailable).
+- Ad-free experience by default (ads are being rolled out for Free-tier users in the US).
+Free users can switch to an Ads-Free experience, but this comes with reduced usage limits and reduced feature access.

 The real catch: Your conversations may be used to train OpenAI’s models by default.
 Opt-out is available in Settings → Data Controls.